 - All connection design must meet all the relevant requirements outlined in the General Notes to the Designer section. - 2.
 For species prone to splitting (e.g., Douglas Fir and Hem-Fir), it is recommended that the parallel-to-grain spacing requirements be increased by 50%. - Within a row, fasteners may be staggered up to 2D to further reduce the potential for splitting - 4.
-The listed values are applicable when the CLT panel thickness is at least 10D. - The minimum penetration length of the screw into the narrow face of the panel shall be 10D. - The values for axially loaded fasteners are per CSA 086:24 Clause 12.12.5.
-All other values derived in accordance with ETA-11/0190. - The minimum geometry requirements outlined in this table are meant to provide sufficient end and edge distances, as well as spacings between fasteners, to reduce the potential for splitting. - Applying the minimum requirements does not prevent wood failure, such as row tear-out, group tear-out, block tear-out, net tension failure, or splitting perpendicular to grain.
+The listed values are applicable when the CLT panel thickness is at least 10D. - The minimum penetration length of the screw into the narrow face of the panel shall be 10D. - 6.
+The geometry requirements are derived in accordance with ETA-11/0190. - 7.
+The minimum geometry requirements outlined in this table are meant to provide sufficient end and edge distances, as well as spacings between fasteners, to reduce the potential for solitting. - Applying the minimum requirements does not prevent wood failure, such as row tear-out, group tear-out, block tear-out, net tension failure, or splitting perpendicular to grain.